Pyrazinamide: Uses, Side effects, Dosage

 Serious side effects:

-Tell your physician immediately if any of these unlikely but serious side effects occur: symptoms of liver disorder (for example,
+Tell your physician immediately if any of these unlikely but severe side effects occur: symptoms of liver disorder (for example,

 • severe stomach/abdominal pain,